 maxretry = 5

-to be forwarded to my user or the admin team's alias.
-You can take a look at the actions and see what the pre-configured options are.
+The next section is "Actions".
+I usually don't change many of these but I do configure the emails sent to root to be forwarded to my user's mailbox or the admin team's alias' mailbox .
+You can take a look at the "actions" in this section and see what the pre-configured options are then determine if you need to change them for your own needs.
 There is a short description above each and are fairly self-explanatory.
-Don't edit these unless you know what you are doing or are prepared to spend a non-trivial amount of time configuring them.
+I don't recommend editing these unless you have a good reason and are prepared to spend a non-trivial amount of time configuring them.

 Finally - "Jails".
 This is where you define what happens for each service you want fail2ban protection on.
 Typically SSH is the first jail you will come to in the file, so lets take a look.